AA Pension Scheme

 Changing or winding up CARE

-In line with legal requirements, the Trust Deed and Rules contain provisions to amend or close CARE in specific circumstances.
+In line with legal requirements, the Trust Deed and Rules contain provisions to amend or wind-up the CARE Section in specific circumstances.

 Data Protection